[ Book One · The Great Fabrication Age ]

 toward the shelf

 Updates on editorial progress, the path to publication, early excerpts, and notes from the research that built this world.
-No noise.
-Infrequent, considered dispatches.
+Infrequent, considered.

 No spam · Unsubscribe anytime · Sent rarely and with intent